-Dictionary of American Naval Fighting Ships (Published 1981)
+Dictionary of American Naval Fighting Ships, May 2020

-Laffey (DD-724) was laid down 28 June 1943 by Bath Iron Works Corp., Bath, Maine; launched 21 November; sponsored by Miss Beatrice F. Laffey, daughter of Seaman Laffey; and commissioned 8 February 1944, Comdr.
-F. J. Becton in command.
+The second Laffey (DD-724) was laid down on 28 June 1943 at Bath, Maine, by Bath Iron Works Corp.; launched on 21 November 1943; sponsored by Miss Beatrice F. Laffey, daughter of Seaman Laffey; and commissioned on 8 February 1944, Cmdr.
+Frederick J. Becton in command.

-Upon completion of underway training, Laffey visited Washington Navy Yard for 1 day and departed 28 February 1944, arriving Bermuda 4 March.
-She returned briefly to Norfolk where she served as school ship, then headed for New York to join the screen of a convoy escort for England 14 May.
-Refueling at Greenock, Scotland, the ship continued on to Plymouth, England, arriving 27 May.
+Upon completion of underway training, Laffey visited Washington [D.C.]
+Navy Yard for a day and departed on 28 February 1944, arriving at Bermuda on 4 March.
+She returned briefly to Norfolk where she served as school ship, then headed for New York to join the screen of a convoy for England on 14 May.
+Refueling at Greenock, Scotland, the ship continued on to Plymouth, England, arriving on 27 May.

 Laffey immediately prepared for the invasion of France.
-On 3 June she headed for the Normandy beaches escorting tugs, landing craft, and two Dutch gunboats.
-The group arrived in the assault area, off “Utah” beach, Baie de la Siene, France, at dawn on D-Day, 6 June.
-On the 6th and 7th Laffey screened to seaward; and on the 8th and 9th, she bombarded gun emplacements with good results.
+On 3 June 1944 she headed for the Normandy beaches escorting tugs, landing craft, and two Dutch gunboats.
+The group arrived in the assault area, off Utah Beach, Bale de la Siene, France, at dawn on D-Day, 6 June.
+On the 6th and 7th, Laffey screened to seaward; and on the 8th and 9th, she bombarded gun emplacements with good results.
 Leaving the screen temporarily, the ship raced to Plymouth to replenish and returned to the coast of Normandy the next day.
-On 12 June Laffey pursued enemy “E” boats which had torpedoed destroyer Nelson.
-The destroyer broke up their tight formation and prevented further attacks.
+On 12 June, Laffey pursued enemy E-boats which had torpedoed destroyer Nelson (DD-623), and broke up their tight formation and prevented further attacks.

-Screening duties completed, the ship returned to England, arriving at Portsmouth 22 June where she tied up alongside Nevada.
+Screening duties completed, the ship returned to England, arriving at Portsmouth on 22 June 1944 where she tied up alongside the battleship Nevada (BB-36) .
 On 25 June she got underway with the battleship to join Bombardment Group 2 shelling the formidable defenses at Cherbourg, France.
-Upon reaching the bombardment area, the group was taken under fire by shore batteries; and destroyers Barton and O’Brien were hit.
+Upon reaching the bombardment area, the group was taken under fire by shore batteries; and destroyers Barton (DD-722) and O’Brien (DD-725) were hit.
 Laffey was hit above the waterline by a richocheting shell that failed to explode and did little damage.

-Late that day the bombardment group retired and headed for England, arriving at Belfast 1 July 1944.
-She sailed with Destroyer Division 119 3 days later for home, arriving at Boston 9 July.
+Late that day the bombardment group retired and headed for England, arriving at Belfast on 1 July 1944.
+She sailed with Destroyer Division 119 three days later for home, arriving at Boston on 9 July.
 After a month of overhaul, the destroyer got underway to test her newly installed electronic equipment.
-Two weeks later, Laffey set course for Norfolk, arriving 25 August.
+Two weeks later, Laffey set course for Norfolk, arriving on 25 August.

-Laffey was taken under tow and anchored off Okinawa 17 April.
-Temporary repairs were rushed and the destroyer sailed for Saipan arriving 27 April.
-Four days later she got underway for the west coast via Eniwetok and Hawaii arriving at Seattle, 24 May.
-She entered drydock at Todd Shipyard Corp. for repairs until 6 September, then sailed for San Diego, arriving 9 September.
+Laffey was taken under tow and anchored off Okinawa on 17 April 1945.
+Temporary repairs were rushed and the destroyer sailed for Saipan arriving on 27 April.
+Four days later, she got underway for the west coast via Eniwetok and Hawaii arriving at Seattle on 24 May.
+She entered dry dock at Todd Shipyard Corp. for repairs that lasted until 6 September, then she sailed for San Diego, arriving on 9 September.

-Two days later the ship got underway for exercises but collided with PC-815 in a thick fog.
+Two days later the ship got underway for exercises but collided with the submarine chaser PC-815 in a thick fog.
 She rescued all but one of the PC’s crew before returning to San Diego for repairs.

-On 5 October she sailed for Pearl Harbor, arriving 11 October.
+On 5 October 1945 she sailed for Pearl Harbor, arriving on 11 October.
 Laffey operated in Hawaiian waters until 21 May 1946 when she participated in the atomic bomb tests at Bikini, actively engaged in collecting scientific data.
-Upon completion of the tests she sailed for the west coast via Pearl Harbor arriving San Diego 22 August for operations along the west coast.
+Upon completion of the tests she sailed for the west coast via Pearl Harbor arriving at San Diego on 22 August for operations along the west coast.

-In February 1947 Laffey made a cruise to Guam and Kwajalein and returned to Pearl Harbor 11 March.
-The ship operated in Hawaiian waters until departing for Australia 1 May.
-She returned to San Diego 17 June, decommissioned 30 June 1947, and entered the Pacific Reserve Fleet.
+In February 1947 Laffey made a cruise to Guam and Kwajalein and returned to Pearl Harbor on 11 March.
+The ship operated in Hawaiian waters until departing for Australia on 1 May.
+She returned to San Diego on 17 June, decommissioned on 30 June 1947, and entered the Pacific Reserve Fleet.

 During the first part of 1955, Laffey participated in extensive antisubmarine exercises, visiting Halifax, Nova Scotia, New York City, Miami, and ports in the Caribbean.
 During 1956 she operated with ASW carriers in Floridian and Caribbean waters.

 While there she assisted Dara, a British freighter in distress.
 The destroyer sailed for home in mid-August and arrived at Norfolk on the 28th.
-Laffey set out in September on a vigorous underway training program designed to blend the crew into an effective fighting team and continued this training until February 1963, when she assumed the duties of service ship for the Norfolk Test and Evaluation Detachment.
-Between October 1963 and June 1964 Laffey operated with a hunter-killer group along the eastern seaboard and on 12 June made a midshipmen cruise to the Mediterranean, arriving in Palma, Majorca, 23 June.
+Laffey set out in September on a vigorous underway training program and continued this training until February 1963, when she assumed the duties of service ship for the Norfolk Test and Evaluation Detachment.
+Between October 1963 and June 1964 Laffey operated with a hunter-killer group along the eastern seaboard and on 12 June made a midshipman cruise to the Mediterranean, arriving in Palma, Majorca on 23 June.
 Two days later the task group departed for a surveillance mission observing Soviet naval forces training in the Mediterranean.
 Laffey visited Mediterranean ports of Naples, Italy; Theoule, France; Rota and Valencia, Spain, returning to Norfolk 3 September.
-Laffey continued to make regular Mediterranean cruises with the mighty 6th Fleet, and participated in numerous operational and training exercises in the Atlantic and Caribbean.
-Into 1968 she was making further vital contributions to the Navy’s readiness and ability to keep the peace and thwart the threat of aggression.
+Laffey continued to make regular Mediterranean cruises with the Sixth Fleet, and participated in numerous operational and training exercises in the Atlantic and Caribbean.
+Into 1968 she was making further vital contributions to the Navy-s readiness and ability to keep the peace and thwart the threat of aggression.

-Laffey received five battle stars for World War II service and two battle stars for Korean service.
+Laffey received the Presidential Unit Citation for her heroic action off Okinawa on 16 April 1945, in addition to five battle stars for her World War II service and two battle stars forher Korean service.